stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

 ## Known Issues

+- **Wikipedia API Inefficiencies**: Current implementation has inefficient HTTP request handling, lacks proper connection pooling, and uses simplistic rate limiting
+- **Lack of Caching**: No caching mechanism exists for Wikipedia content or API responses, leading to redundant fetching of the same content
+- **Limited Error Handling**: Current retry logic is basic and lacks sophisticated error recovery mechanisms
+- **Content Extraction Robustness**: BeautifulSoup parsing could be more robust with fallback mechanisms for different page structures
 - **Original Script Dependencies**: Main script still needs to be updated to use refactored components
 - **Metadata Extraction Accuracy**: Wikipedia regex-based extraction needs refinement for better precision
 - **Performance Impact**: Need to measure and optimize performance impact of API integrations